-1. Stop Demonizing Scissors
+Stop Demonizing Scissors

-Let’s get this one out of the way first: Yes, trims sound counterintuitive and eating a spoonful of Jif every day sounds like it’d be more effective, but you should continue to trim your hair sometimes.
+Let’s get this one out of the way first: Yes, trims sound counterintuitive and eating a spoonful of Jif every day seems like it’d be more effective, but you should continue to trim your hair sometimes.
 Trims get rid of accruing damage and the split ends that end up screwing you over in the long run.

-2. Study Your Shampoo Bottle
+Study Your Shampoo Bottle

-3. And Maybe Spend Less Time With It
+And Maybe Spend Less Time With It

-4. But Keep Conditioning
+But Keep Conditioning

-5. Stop Doing That Towel Thing
+Stop Doing That Towel Thing

-6. Brush Up on How to Brush
+Brush Up on How to Brush

 Then Give Your Hair Some Space

 Beyond the gentle brushing, try to leave your hair alone as much as humanly possible.
 That means cutting down on hair-drying, flat-ironing, curling, chemically straightening, dyeing, teasing, baking it in the sun, and yes, even crimping.
 The less you alter it and mess with it, the more it can truly thrive.

-8. Learn to Love Low Ponytails
+Learn to Love Low Ponytails

-9. Sleep on Silk
+Sleep on Silk

 For the thousandth time, encouraging your hair to grow to impressive lengths means treating it like the fragile baby it is, so start sleeping on silk pillowcases to cut down on tangles, breakage, and damage, and preserve all your hard work from following the aforementioned steps.
 This step is a fun one because silk pillowcases feel really nice and are good for your face, too.

 Burg admits this is probably the hardest tip to follow, but if you want your hair to grow, you need to calm the eff down.
 “Your body knows that your hair isn’t essential to maintaining your life, like your heart, lungs, and brain are, so when your body is under stress, it will move any available nutrients and energy to those essential organs and away from your hair.”
 If you’re freaking out, you risk prematurely sending your hair follicles into the resting phase, which means any growth will proceed at a glacial pace while your body focuses on more important things.
 If you’re really feeling it, calm your nerves with some aromatherapy or jot something down in a gratitude journal.
 One thing you can always do (and for free) is to get your body moving, go on a walk, or break out the yoga mat and YouTube classes, if you prefer to be indoors.

 Try Massaging Your Scalp

 12. And Treat Your Scalp Like Your Face

-Eat Some Gummies If You Want
+Eat Some Gummies and Supplements If You Want

 Vitamin gummies taste delicious and they probably won’t hurt (unless you’re trying to curb a sugar addiction), but don’t put all your faith in them, either.
 “Hair-growth gummies, or any hair-growth supplement for that matter, have the potential to work, provided there is a nutritional need,” Burg says.
 So if you’re extremely stressed, having trouble chilling out, or on a restrictive diet of sorts, popping some supplements may make a noticeable difference.

 But Eat Regular Food, Too

 Consider Outside Forces